StudyCrew/StudyCrew/README.md

 If you are unsure about anything, just ask!
 We are more than happy to help and would love to have you are part of the community. 😊

+## Developer Hours

+Each week, StudyCrew hosts hour-long meetings for contributors and team members to discuss upcoming changes, planned changes, and general strategy.
+These "developer hours" occur on **Tuesdays and Fridays at 7AM EST (4AM PST) and 4PM EST (1PM PST), respectively**.

 ## Join Our Community

 [Join our Discord community](https://discord.gg/Q93eWC8k) for discussions, support, and more!

 Thank you for exploring our repository!
 We're excited to welcome you to our community.